TONYPRIYAN/TONYPRIYAN/README.md

 ## 🎯 Goals

-- 🔧 Build scalable and meaningful applications
+- 🚀 Strengthen backend skills with **Spring Boot and APIs**
-- 🧼 Write clean, modular, and efficient code
+- 🔬 Publish ML research to a reputed journal or conference
-- 🌱 Keep learning & growing in the dev ecosystem
+- 💬 Contribute to meaningful open-source projects
-- 🤝 Collaborate on open-source and impactful tech
+- 🧑‍💻 Keep learning and stay updated with evolving tech

 ---

-## 🌐 Let’s Connect
+## 🌐 Connect With Me

 <p align="center">
   <a href="https://linkedin.com/in/TONYPRIYAN" target="_blank">